National Independent Soccer Association: Development of the amateur and semi-professional game

 The league announced an "alliance" with semi-professional women's soccer league United Women's Soccer on January 28, 2021, with the target of launching a professional women's league in 2022.
 This proposed league would occupy the at the time vacant second tier of professional women's soccer in the United States.
 Many NISA clubs, including Detroit City FC, Michigan Stars FC, and NJ Teamsterz FC field or had announced fielding UWS and UWS2 teams.
 However, on March 20, 2021, it was reported that the alliance had broken down and the leagues had gone their separate ways.

+On December 2024, several websites reported that NISA was not given professional sanctioning for the 2025 season. though the league would later dispute these claims.
+The league later announced the NISA Pro Cup Tournament for the fall of 2025 as part of the league's application for continued USSF sanctioning, with the intention of returning to a full season in 2026.

+On August 25, NISA announced the location and dates for the 2025 NISA Pro Cup tournament.
+The tournament will consist of a Group stage held between October 15 and 22, with the semifinals held on October 24 and the finals on October 26.
+All games will be played Total Sports Park in Washington, Michigan.
+Eight teams were confirmed for the tournament: NISA clubs Capo FC and Los Angeles Force, DC Hyper of the UPSL, Northern Colorado Hailstorm FC of The League for Clubs, Arkansas Wolves FC of the NPSL, Sin City FC and Modesto City FC of NISA Nation, and Peak XI FC of the Mountain Premier League.

+On July 21, 2025, Matt Morse, previously the Managing Director of NISA Nation, was appointed CEO of NISA.
+Two days later, retired American soccer player Chandler Hoffman was appointed league commissioner.